Microscale meeting

 BACKGROUND

-We are now pleased to announce that the next meeting in the series will be held at the Whistler Conference Center in
+We are now pleased to announce that the next meeting in the series will be held on Heron Island, on the Great Barrier Reef in Australia, from May 25-31, 2024.

 As before, this meeting will be focused on the physics underlying biological interactions at microscale.
 The study of the microscale dynamics of the ocean will significantly benefit from a stronger input by physicists, and will simultaneously present physicists with a new set of problems in need of quantitative tools and mechanistic thinking.
 Bringing these crucial issues to the attention of the wider physical community is one of the primary aims of this workshop.

-The format of the workshop is similar to that of a Gordon conference: conference activities in the morning and late afternoon, with ample time for informal discussions, poster presentations and winter activities (skiing, cross country, and hiking) .
+The format is similar to that of a Gordon conference: conference activities in the morning and late afternoon, with ample time for informal discussions, poster presentations and outdoors activities (hiking, snorkeling and scuba).
 We envisage two invited talks per day, a moderate number of short contributed talks, as well as interactive posters and targeted chalk-talk-like presentations.

 Organising committee: